 Theia personified light, while Hyperion was the Titan version of the sun, and the feminine aspect of Aeither, the bright blue sky.
 As an oracular goddess, her name was connected to the verb theiazo, to prophecy.
 Under her title Ikhnaie (The Tracing One) she had a shrine in Phthiotis in Thessaly.
 (It seems most of the female Titans had oracular shrines.)

 Helia: came from a much younger generation, since she was one of Helios’ children.
 She was one of seven daughters, known as the Heliades, according to Hyginus.
-(Other sources give three.)
+(Aeschylus and Ovid say there were three.)
 When Zeus killed their brother Phaethon, they stood so long by the river where he fell, weeping, that the gods turned them into poplar trees that dripped amber.
 (There is a vague echo of the Scandinavian goddess Freyja, searching for her missing husband, and weeping tears of gold and amber.)
 The river’s name may come from this event, as Eridanos means “Early Burnt”.

 Helia is obviously a female form of Helios, fitting for a sun-god’s daughter, and her six sisters also have names that echo their solar descent: Aethria (Clear Sky), Lampete (Torch, Shining), Aigle (Dazzling Light), Aigiale (Of the Sea Shore), Dioxippe (Horse Driving), and Merope (Face Turned).
 Pheobe (Bright), and Phaethus (She Who Illuminates).
 Their mother was Klymene, a sea-nymph and daughter of Ocean.